 Francella said that in the "heavily-forested Muskoka region, tree contact is the most prominent outage cause in the region.
 In a September announcement, Hydro One acknowledged frequent outages in the region and announced a $16 million investment over the next two years to help reduce outages in the area.
 As part of Hydro One's new, more effective and efficient program for trimming hazardous trees, corridors in the region will now be trimmed every 3-years instead of the original 8 to 10-year cycle.
 Over the next two years, Hydro One will install 450 communicating fault indicators to better detect the location of an outage; connect 38 smart switches to limit the amount of customers impacted by outages and improve power restoration times; and, trim hazardous trees along 2,000 kilometers of power lines, about the same distance as the drive from Toronto to Orlando, Florida.
 These investments and installations are already underway, with Hydro One crews having installed a number of smart switches on October 27th.
 Through these investments, Hydro One will be able to reduce the number, size and duration of power outages in the Muskoka region."

-Well I'm glad we're worth 16 million dollars after decades of waiting for infrastructure improvements.
-Perhaps out of the 16 million we could take a few hundred thousand and add to the tree trimming budget.
+Well I'm glad we're worth $16 million after decades of waiting for infrastructure improvements.
+Perhaps out of the $16 million we could take a few hundred thousand and add to the tree trimming budget.

 Hydro one provided me with the below links in case you'd like to check out why you're paying hundreds in delivery costs, and the overdue announcement of Hydro's $16 million investment into a 70 year old grid.